datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

 First of all, you need to establish a secure connection to your DataHub server.

-Open a terminal on VSCode and run `DataHub init`:
+Open a terminal on VSCode and run `datahub init`:

 ![DataHub init](assets/datahub-init.png)

-Type the DataHub host url, following this pattern: `http://{environment slug}-DataHub-DataHub-gms:8080`, the environment slug can be found next to your environment name in the header.
+Type the DataHub host url, following this pattern: `http://{environment slug}-datahub-datahub-gms:8080`, the environment slug can be found next to your environment name in the header.

 ![Environment slug](assets/datahub-env-slug.png)

-In this example it's `DEV123`, so the url becomes: http://dev123-DataHub-DataHub-gms:8080.
+In this example it's `DEV123`, so the url becomes: http://dev123-datahub-datahub-gms:8080.

 ### DataHub API token